 The Tagliatela College of Engineering received a $4 million National Science (NSF) grant – one of largest federal grants in the University’s history – to create Connecticut’s first CyberCorps® Scholarship for Service program, to produce the next generation of Super Cyber Operatives ready to enter the government workforce and protect the nation from cyber-attacks.

 The Scholarship for Service (SFS) Program is designed to recruit and train the next generation of cybersecurity professionals to meet the needs of Federal, State, local, and tribal government with a special emphasis on working for the federal executive branch of the government.
 This program provides scholarships for cybersecurity undergraduate and graduate education, funded through grants awarded by the National Science Foundation (NSF).
 In return for the financial support, recipients must agree to work for the U.S. Government after graduation in a cybersecurity-related position, for a period equal to the length of the scholarship.

 - Full tuition and academic fees (100%).

 - Annual stipend for living expenses ($27,000 for undergraduate students and $37,000 for graduate students).

-- A professional allowance of up to $6,000 per year (for books, and traveling to the SFS job fair and other conferences).
+- A professional allowance of up to $6,000 per year (for books, certification fees, traveling to the SFS job fair in Washington, D.C. and other conferences, and many more).